buildlyio/buildly-core/docs/permissions-model.md

 ## WorkflowLevels

-BiFrost allows you to define nested data hierarchies in your microservice architecture by using **WorkflowLevels.** There are two types of WorkflowLevels: **WorkflowLevel1** and **WorkflowLevel2.** WorkflowLevel2s can be nested within other WorkflowLevel2s as child objects, but they must always be associated with a parent WorkflowLevel1.
+Buildly allows you to define nested data hierarchies in your microservice architecture by using **WorkflowLevels.** There are two types of WorkflowLevels: **WorkflowLevel1** and **WorkflowLevel2.** WorkflowLevel2s can be nested within other WorkflowLevel2s as child objects, but they must always be associated with a parent WorkflowLevel1.

 By creating WorkflowLevels for each model in your microservice architecture, you can enable them to share data by implementing their WorkflowLevel UUIDs as foreign keys.

-You can define WorkflowLevels using the BiFrost API once you have deployed your Walhall app.
+You can define WorkflowLevels using the Buildly API once you have deployed your Walhall app.

 ### Example implementation